tobiasisenberg/OxiVis/README.md

 ## Battery use for the oximeter

-judging from my experiments, the oximeter works fine with regular AAA 1.2V NiMH rechargeable batteries, they seem to last for a night's worth of data capture (8 hours, and probably a few hours more).
+Judging from my experiments, the oximeter works fine with regular AAA 1.2V NiMH rechargeable batteries, they seem to last for a night's worth of data capture (8 hours, and probably a few hours more).
+When they are fully charged, I saw 3 out of 4 bars on the battery indicator, and after 8 hours often there was still one bar left.
 Therefore, it does not seem to be necessary to use Alkaline batteries.

 ## License